 As the name suggests, seasonal pricing is when the prices you charge for something (in this case, the fee for your vacation rental property) go up or down depending on the demand of a particular “season”.
 This might be a literal season (charging more for a beach property in the summer), or it might be tied to a local event or time period, like how properties in Edinburgh can almost double in price during the eponymous Festival weeks, or the 360% increase seen in hotel prices in host cities during the Superbowl.

-Hotels have been changing their pricing to fit demand for years, and now online travel agencies and sales channels like Airbnb and Booking.com are getting in on the game.
+Hotels have been changing their pricing to fit demand for years, and over the past few years online travel agencies and sales channels like Airbnb and Booking.com have gotten in on the game.
 Some even use machine learning and AI to set prices according to an algorithm (and often charge property managers for the privilege).

 How do I choose my seasonal pricing strategy?

 Most online vacation rental platforms allow you to set a basic rate, and then add seasons as you choose.
 For example, Your.Rentals lets you choose a basic rate per night (and indicate if that’s different at weekends), and then implement seasonal rates during whichever dates you want.
 You can add as many or as few as you like, but it’s important that your seasonal rates cover at least the next 12 months, otherwise guests might book ahead at a cheaper rate and leave you out of pocket.

 The first step in setting your seasonal pricing strategy is to determine your absolute minimum and maximum price that you’re willing to charge.
 It might be tempting to base this amount on how much income you need to bring in in order to cover the costs of running your rental property, but of course that is going to be affected by how many bookings you receive and how long they’re for.
 One three-night booking at $200 a night is going to bring in more money than 3 one-night bookings at half that price.
 This isn’t about occupancy vs price right now.
 Save that calculation for later.